Least mean squares filter: Idea

-where $\varepsilon$ represents the mean-square error and $\mu$ is a convergence coefficient.
+where $\varepsilon$ represents the mean-square error and $\mu$ is the learning rate coefficient.

 The negative sign shows that we go down the slope of the error, $\varepsilon$ to find the filter weights, $W_i$, which minimize the error.

 The mean-square error as a function of filter weights is a quadratic function which means it has only one extremum, that minimizes the mean-square error, which is the optimal weight.
 The LMS thus, approaches towards this optimal weights by ascending/descending down the mean-square-error vs filter weight curve.